-Transaction codes 4 and 5 are used if only operations don't involve a transfer of ownership - between a company from the Member State where the Intrastat declaration is submitted and a company from other Member State (if operations involve a transfer of ownership: see transaction code 1).
+Transaction codes 4 and 5 are used if only operations don't involve a transfer of ownership - between a company from the Member State where the Intrastat declaration is submitted and a company from other Member State.
+If operations involve a transfer of ownership: transaction nature code 1.1 or 1.2 will be used.